Museum of Bukovinian Jews

 Chernivtsi’s former synagogue was once famous for its exotic African/Middle Eastern style, but was turned into a cinema in 1954.

 Set on the exquisitely central European pl Teatralna, Chernivtsi's main drama and music theatre is a beautiful Art Nouveau confection...

 With its French pretensions writ large in dishes like ‘Mon Cher Ami’, ‘Tête a tête’ and ‘Déjà vu’, this is pretty upscale for the...

 University buildings are often called 'dreaming spires', but Chernivtsi's is more like a trip on LSD.
-This fantastic red-brick ensemble, with coloured tiles decorating its pseudo-Byzantine, pseudo-Moorish and pseudo-Hanseatic wings, is the last thing you'd expect to see here.
+This fantastic, now Unesco-listed red-brick ensemble, with coloured tiles decorating its pseudo-Byzantine, pseudo-Moorish and pseudo-Hanseatic wings, is the last thing you'd expect to see here.
 The architect responsible was Czech Josef Hlavka, who was also behind Chernivtsi's Former Armenian Cathedral , as well as large chunks of Vienna.
 He completed the university in 1882 for the Metropolitans (Orthodox Church leaders) of Bukovyna as their official residence.
 The Soviets later moved the university here.